gamesbook/protograf/docs/source/card_decks.rst

 - **filename** - the full path to the name (including extension) of the CSV or Excel file being used; if no directory is supplied in the path, then it is assumed to be the same one in which the script is located
+- **sheet** - refers to the ID of the Google Sheet being accessed (see the example below for more details)
 - **matrix** - refers to the name assigned to the ``Matrix`` being used
 - **images** - refers to the directory in which the images are located; if a full path is not given, its assumed to be directly under the one in which